qayyumayaan/soft-eng-hws/hw4/README.txt

 Ayaan Qayyum
 Monday, February 19th, 2024

-To run the main code, run "npm start" in the terminal.
-Relative paths are needed only if the text file is within the module.
-Anything else requires the absolute path to the file.
+Please run the jasmine test cases first before modifying the database as a user.
+It may give an unexpected error if the database is not the format it should be.

-If npm start does not work, please run using node: node js/index.js
+To run the main code, run "node js/index.js" in the terminal.

 To run jasmine tests, please run: npm test